Nevada Residential Lease Agreement

 Right to Display American Flag Notice

-Nevada law permits tenants to display a United States flag for personal use, on a pole, staff, or in a window.
-Commercial uses such as flags with advertising or other flag-themed displays are not permitted.
+Nevada tenants have a right to display a United States flag for personal use, on a pole, staff, or in a window.
+Commercial uses such as flags with advertising or other flag-themed displays are not allowed.
 Landlords must, in the rental agreement, provide notice of the right to display a flag.

 This is an example of a flag display clause: